cohuebn/timescale-benchmarking-tool/README.md

 run the benchmarking tool Go application outside Docker, the following will either be needed or helpful:

 1. [Go](https://go.dev/doc/install) (Required) - Go is needed to compile, test, etc.
-2. [Make](https://www.gnu.org/software/make/) (Optional) - Make is not required, but the included Makefile can simplify installing, building, etc.
+2. [Make](https://www.gnu.org/software/make/) (Optional) - Make is not required, but the included [Makefile](./benchmarking-tool/Makefile) can simplify installing, building, etc. See the targets in that file for `install`, `build`, etc.

 ## Running locally